The bass boat has evolved greatly over time. Here are some of the best bass fishing boats, from the early days to more modern times.

 Hydra-Sports was known for producing winning racing boats prior to getting into the bass boat market.
 They were considered one of the fastest and best-built bass boats around at the time.
 The later 1990s models retained their signature racing-boat style.

 Founded by former Hydra-Sports boat builder and Stratos founder, Earl Bentz, Triton Boats rapidly became an industry leader in quality, features, speed, and fishability after they were introduced in 1996.
 Triton's are among the most sought-after boats by tournament pros and serious bass fisherman alike.

 The 22 TRX is a monster of a boat in size, yet owners say it's a great boat to drive, very fast, and highly maneuverable.
 You could hold a small family reunion on that deck.

 9. Bass Cat

 Bass Cat was founded in 1971 in the town of Mountain Home, Arkansas.
 One of Bass Cat's most popular models, the Pantera Pro 19, was introduced in 1984.
 Rated for 200 hp, the Pantera was fast, easy to drive, and quickly became a favorite of anglers looking for a boat that could shorten the time it took for long runs up the lake.

 The second generation Pantera II was also extremely popular.
 Bass Cat later reintroduced the model in 2007 with an updated design.
-The 2014 is a sight to behold.
+The newest models are a sight to behold.

 The company boasts its hull designs not only provide for top speeds at a reduced horsepower along with a safer, smoother ride than top competitor boats but also drastically better fuel economy.